 XML File

-Two types of XML import files are supported, one that contains table and field information and one that contains relationship information.
+Three types of XML import files are supported: one that contains table and field information, one that contains relationship information, and one that contains application view information.

 The format for an XML file used for importing table and field information is as follows: